Structured Binary Neural Networks for Image Recognition: Related Work

 To well balance accuracy and complexity, several works~\cite{guo2017network, li2017performance, lin2017towards, fromm2018heterogeneous, tang2017train} propose to employ a linear combination of binary tensors to approximate the filters and/or activations while still possessing the advantage of binary operations.
-In particular, Guo~\etal\cite{guo2017network} recursively performs residual quantization on pretrained full-precision weights and does convolution on each binary weight base.
+In particular, Guo~\etal\cite{guo2017network} recursively perform residual quantization on pretrained full-precision weights and do convolution on each binary weight base.
 Similarly, Li~\etal\cite{li2017performance} propose to expand the input feature maps into binary bases in the same manner.
 Lin~\etal\cite{lin2017towards} further expand both weights and activations with a simple linear approach.
-Unlike the previous local tensor approximation approaches, we directly design BNNs from a structure approximation perspective and show strong generalization on a few mainstream computer vision tasks.
+Unlike the previous local tensor approximation approaches, we propose to design BNNs from a structured approximation perspective and show strong generalization on a few mainstream computer vision tasks.

+There also have been several works that employ neural architecture search (NAS) for BNNs \cite{bulat2020bats, zhu2020nasb, chen2020binarized, ding2020bnas} to explore a high-performance binary neural architecture.
+Note that our GroupNet is orthogonal to these approaches, where we explore how to ensemble the binary bases effectively to approximate the original full-precision network.
+Based on an advanced binary base architecture, our GroupNet can achieve better performance.

-\textbf{\bohan{Hardware Implementation.}} \bohan{In addition to the quantization algorithms design, the implementation frameworks and acceleration libraries \cite{ignatov2018ai,chen2018tvm,umuroglu2017finn,jacob2017quantization, yang2017bmxnet} are indispensable to expedite the quantization technique to be deployed on energy-efficient edge devices.
+\textbf{Hardware Implementation.} In addition to the quantization algorithms design, the implementation frameworks and acceleration libraries \cite{ignatov2018ai,chen2018tvm,umuroglu2017finn,jacob2017quantization, yang2017bmxnet} are indispensable to expedite the quantization technique to be deployed on energy-efficient edge devices.
 For example, TBN \cite{Wan_2018_ECCV} focuses on the implementation of ternary activation and binary weight networks. daBNN \cite{zhang2019dabnn} targets at the inference optimization of BNNs on ARM CPU devices.
 GXNOR-Net \cite{deng2018gxnor} treats TNNs as sparse BNNs and propose an acceleration solution on dedicated hardware platforms.
 In this paper, we develop the acceleration code for BNNs, GroupNet and fixed-point quantization on GPU platforms.
-We also compare the accuracy and efficiency trade-offs between them.}
+We also compare the accuracy and efficiency trade-offs between them.